ku-fpg/fpg-web/site/users/andygill/teaching.md

 Classes at KU
 -------------

+EECS 168 **Programming I** introduces problem solving using a high level programming language and object oriented software design.
+Fundamental stages of software development are discussed: problem specification, program design, implementation, testing, and documentation.
+Introduction to programming using object oriented
+language: using classes, defining classes, and extending classes.
+Introduction to algorithms and data structures useful for problem
+solving: arrays, lists, files, searching, and sorting.
+Student will be responsible for designing, implementing, testing and documenting independent programming projects.
+Professional ethics are defined and discussed in particular with respect to computer rights and responsibilities.

 EECS 368 **Programming Language Paradigms** is an introduction to programming language fundamentals.
 The objective of the course is to provide an introduction to alternative programming models that